DSRiyan/Hover-Button/README.md

-I would like to acknowledge that the projects in this repository are inspired by ideas from various social media platforms.
-I have made minor adjustments to suit my learning and development goals.
-I deeply appreciate the original creators for their valuable contributions.
+Please note that the projects in this repository are not entirely my original work.
+They have been developed by taking references and inspiration from various social media platforms, with some minor modifications and improvements made by me.